Geodego/data_engineering_azure/2-data_warehouses/6-Azure_tools_configuration.md

     - Check if the dedicated SQL pool is running.
 If not, click on `Start` to start it.
   - Select `Linked services`:
       - Here you see the 2 linked services we created earlier when we ingested data.
       - There is also an Azure Synapse Analytics and Azure Data Lake Storage Gen2 linked service that were created when the Synapse Analytics workspace was created.
+The Azure Data Lake Storage Gen2 linked service linked to the container that was defined when the Synapse workspace was created.
 - From Azure Synapse left hand menu, select `Data`:
   - Select the `Workspace` tab.
 We can see our SQL database in which we have tables and external tables.
   Our staging data is going to go to the external tables.